 In the case of either a disapproval or in the event of an application for a Certificate of Hardship, the Commission shall determine whether failure to approve an application will involve a substantial hardship, financial or otherwise, to the applicant.
 It shall also determine whether the application may be approved without substantial detriment to the public welfare and without substantial derogation from the intent and purpose of Ch.
 16., the Local Historic District Ordinance.
-If it finds that both these conditions are met, the Commission shall, on a concurring vote of three members, issue a Certificate of Hardship.
+If it finds that both these conditions are met, the Commission shall, on a concurring vote of a majority of the members present, issue a Certificate of Hardship.